 PBS Digital makes a master Google DFP account available for local PBS Stations.
 Scroll down the page to learn how to get started.
-To gain access to DFP Video click here to fill out a user account form, or email Fatima Najiy directly at email@example.com.
+You can also check out the Google DFP webinar here.
+If you have any questions, please contact email@example.com.

 There are many existing resources for Google DFP.
 Outlined below are some helpful topics and sites to get you started.

 Inventory: Ad Units, Placements, Generating Tags